Barbara Swan: Portraiture

 Swan drew and painted portraits of Sexton, concert pianist Luise Vosgerchian, writer Tillie Olsen, historian James F. O'Gorman, composer Arthur Berger, and artists Sigmund Abeles, Gregory Gillespie, Harold Tovish, and Esther Geller, among others.
 According to her husband, she always started her portraits with the eyes.

 Later years

 Swan continued painting and exhibiting into her seventies.
 In 1995 her work was included in Boston's Honored Artists: Still Working, a tribute to senior artists at the Danforth Art Museum.
 A reviewer called her still lifes "intense".
 In many of her later paintings, images are distorted as light is refracted through glass and water.

 She died on June 2, 2003, at the Kindred Hospital in Brighton, Massachusetts.
-She was survived by her husband, her daughter Joanna, and her son Aaron.
-Her son, Aaron Fink, is also a painter whose work has been exhibited widely.
-Her husband Alan later died on March 21, 2017.

 Swan's work is included in the permanent collections of museums and galleries throughout the U.S. Her archived correspondence includes letters from, and photographs of, many notable artists and writers, including Bernard Chaet, Ellsworth Kelly, Maxine Kumin, Tillie Olsen, Anne Sexton, Andrew Stevovich, and Elbert Weinberg.

+Swan's son, Aaron Fink, is also a painter whose work has been exhibited widely.